shradhasehgal/Concurrency/quick.md

 ## Conclusions

 The normal quick sort runs the fastest due to no overheads of creating processes and threads.
 Threads quick sort runs faster than process quick sort as creating new processes with different stacks etc requires more time and has more overhead.

+### For n = 10

+Time taken by Normal QuickSort = 0.000116
+Time taken by Concurrent QuickSort = 0.036541
+Time taken by Threaded Concurrent QuickSort = 0.005083

+Normal QuickSort is :

+314.276294 times faster than Concurrent QuickSort 43.715032 times faster than Threaded Concurrent QuickSort

+### For n = 100

+Time taken by Normal QuickSort = 0.000130
+Time taken by Concurrent QuickSort = 0.008321
+Time taken by Threaded Concurrent QuickSort = 0.008319

+Normal QuickSort is :

+63.869440 times faster than Concurrent QuickSort 63.854496 times faster than Threaded Concurrent QuickSort

+### For n = 1000

+Time taken by Normal QuickSort = 0.004970
+Time taken by Concurrent QuickSort = 15.282341
+Time taken by Threaded Concurrent QuickSort = 0.098592

+Normal QuickSort is :

+3074.883728 times faster than Concurrent QuickSort 19.837208 times faster than Threaded Concurrent QuickSort